singularitynetambassadors/SingularityNET-Ambassdor-Program-Knowledge-Base/agent-model/what-services-we-offer.md

 ### List of source Assets, tools or processes:
-- [Ambassador Program - Google Drive](https://drive.google.com/drive/u/1/my-drive) - The repository for files in the cloud

 - [Dework PBL Course Website on Andamio](https://instance-dework-pbl.vercel.app/course/module/103/overview) - This is website used to onboard people using Dework to manage operations in Ambassador Program

-- [Dework Server](https://app.dework.xyz/singularitynet-ambas) - A tool where all workgroups create bounties for the community

 - [How to create Cardano Wallet Address using Eternl - Andamio Lesson](https://instance-dework-pbl.vercel.app/course/module/101/1011) - We build trust with people by educating them